Mirpur Government High School

 Mirpur Government High School (মিরপুর সরকারি উচ্চ বিদ্যালয়) is a secondary school in Mirpur Shah Ali thana, Dhaka, Bangladesh.
+It was established in 1963 and was known as Bengali Medium School until it later became a government high school and gets its present name Mirpur Government High School (MGHS) in 1983.

 History

 The school was established as the Bengali Medium School (বেঙ্গলী মিডিয়াম স্কুল) during the East Pakistan era in 1963.
-Bengali Medium School was involved in the Bengali Language Movement, a key forerunner to the Bangladesh Liberation War.
+Bengali Medium School was involved in the Bengali language movement, a key forerunner to the Bangladesh Liberation War.

 The school came under government control under the Ershad regime, and was given its present name.

 Academics

 Mirpur Government High School is the only government high school in the greater Mirpur area.
 The school operates a double shift, with girls attending in the morning (7:00 AM to 12:00 noon) and boys in the afternoon (12:30 noon to 5:15 PM).
+There is also a multimedia room and ICT lab for study.
+It ranked 358th in national school ranking.

 Campus

 Mirpur Government High School stands on a 115 acre campus.
 It consists of one two-storey building constructed in 1963, a newer five-storey building, and a separate building housing a common room.